alexander-vitishchenko/hc3-to-mqtt/README.md

       * setThermostatMode
       * setHeatingThermostatSetpoint

-P.S. some things are still under development:
-   * Device types - thermostat, fan, keyfob, seismometer, accelerometer
-   * Code refactoring/scalability improvements for being able to add new features simpler
-   * More testing for fix possible bugs and stability improvements
+P.S.
+Some things are still under development, like full support for thermostats, fan, keyfob, seismometer and accelerometer.
+Continue testing for fixing possible defects and further improve stability